FengyunSun/Basin-Delineation/README.md

         2.5 Press "F5" to run the script
         2.6 The fail or complete information will shown in Python Shell window.
 If a new blank line appears in the shell window, it succeed.

-    3. Make "BasinOutlet" layer according to the "FlowAcc_Flow" file produced by "BasinDelineationPart1_sun.py", find this layer in "c
+    3. Make "BasinOutlet" layer according to the "FlowAcc_Flow" file produced by "BasinDelineationPart1_sun.py", look for this layer in "Delineation" folder under your C Drive
-   \Delineation"

     4. Edit and Run script "BasinDelineationPart2_sun.py"
         4.1 Right click "BasinDelineationPart2_sun.py", select "Edit with IDLE"